yumu987/tetris/README.md

 # tetris
-A simple python-based tetris game.
+A simple python-based Tetris game.

 It is an exercise for me to have a play with and improve my python coding skills.